-In the UK the National Ice Skating Association has introduced competitive tests that can be claimed retrospectively for Short/Long Programmes or Pattern Dances/Free Dances upon achieving a set score at Open competition.
-While it is still an option to skate all of these in original test format, there’s only one type of test that is unavoidable for all disciplines.
+British Ice Skating has introduced competitive tests.
+Skaters can claim these retrospectively for Short/Long Programmes or Pattern Dances/Free Dances upon achieving a set test score in Open competition.
+While skaters can choose the new competitive format or the original test format, there’s only one type of test that is unavoidable for all disciplines.
 Field Moves.
 The basic skating skills that build to make all important transitions in a skating routine.

 Test Day Etiquette

 Shh! – Keep your voice down when waiting for your warm up/turn.
 The quiet atmosphere is to allow the testing skater to concentrate and also the judges.

 Forbidden! – No photos or videos of the tests in action, yours or anyone else’s (NISA regulation)

 Be early – be ready to skate at least 30 minutes before your scheduled time and keep an eye on how the test order is progressing.
 Re-skates can slow test schedules down, but a few quick, clean passes can soon make that time up again.
 The Test Organiser will post the skating order (often on a wall) at the rink.
 It helps if you know some of the skaters, but if in doubt, ask where the schedule is up to.